More Stars Than Grains of Sand

 The isolation horizon isn't a depressing conclusion.
 It's actually hopeful.

 We're not alone because life is rare.
-We might be alone because isolation is necessary—it protects each civilization as it grows.
+We might be alone because isolation is necessary—built into the physics of spacetime itself.
+It protects each civilization as it grows.
 It prevents the biological, technological, and military catastrophes that easy contact would bring.
+And it ensures that each civilization develops within a coherent reference frame where "now," "simultaneous," and "shared reality" actually mean something.
+Where messages can actually be received and understood.

 And it makes us precious.
 In a universe where consciousness might be the rarest element within our reach, every person becomes invaluable.